Boca Juniors vs Newell's Old Boys prediction and betting tips 05 Оctober 2025 | Dailysports experts

-Boca Juniors vs Newell’s Old Boys prediction, H2H and probable lineups – October 6, 2025
+Rosario Central vs River Plate prediction, H2H and probable lineups - October 6, 2025

-One of the fixtures of Argentina’s Matchday 10 will unfold in Buenos Aires at the legendary La Bombonera, where Boca Juniors host Newell’s Old Boys.
-I’m backing a bet on goals in this encounter, with solid chances of success.
+One of the most intriguing matches of the 11th round of the Argentine championship will take place in Rosario at the Estadio Gigante de Arroyito, where the local Rosario Central will host River Plate.
+I suggest betting on goals in this encounter, as there’s a good chance of winning.

 Match preview